Every year, along about mid-summer, I get anxious.

 When you can’t stand it any longer, harvest your sumac by cutting off whole cones where their stems join the branch.
 Cones can be dried by placing them in a paper bag and hanging them somewhere dark and dry for 2 – 4 weeks.
 Or, break apart the cones and dry them at 95F in your dehydrator.
 Dried sumac should last for a year or two in an airtight jar.

 If you’ve ever tasted za’atar, you’ve probably tasted sumac.
 The Middle Eastern species of sumac, R. coriaria, is a primary ingredient in this popular spice blend.
-You can easily make your own with local sumac and a few favorite herbs, or use dried sumac alone to add a dash of tartness to any dish.
+You can easily make your own with local sumac and a few favorite herbs, or use dried sumac alone to add a dash of tartness to any dish, like these sumac steamed buns.

 Sumac-ade is a popular summer beverage among foragers.
 Break apart several cones of berries and soak them in two quarts of room temperature water until the liquid turns pink.
 You can speed up the process by stirring or shaking the container.
 Most foragers agree that cold brewing produces a tastier beverage.
 Boiling water can release bitter tannins in the sumac seeds, making the drink overly astringent.